 Nobody was supposed to know where Jesus is from, and yet there He was, born into a carpenter’s family growing up in a despised neighborhood.

-Have you ever noticed that God’s way of doing things never conforms to our expectations?
-Well, here is a surprise for you – God chose to collaborate with human beings to send His Son into the world; her name is Mary, and we know that God first sent a messenger, Angel Gabriel, to ask for her permission.
+Have you ever noticed that God’s way of doing things rarely conforms to our expectations?
+God chose to collaborate with human beings to send His Son into the world; her name is Mary, and we know that God first sent a messenger, Angel Gabriel, to ask for her permission.
 When Mary accepted she welcomed the Son of God.
 So did Joseph, her fiancé, when he married her.
 Mary and Joseph both adopted Jesus, and the rest is history.

-Here is the beauty of God’s plan when it comes to fruition: Mary and Joseph adopted God’s Son into their family, so that we in turn get adopted into God’s family.
-Merry Christmas to you all!
+Here is the beauty of God’s plan as it came to fruition: Mary and Joseph adopted God’s Son into their family, so that we in turn get adopted into God’s family.
+And what a Christmas miracle that is!